uvaai/ml1/50 week5/40 Algorithmic Bias/content.md

 ### 2. Historic Bias

 These are biases which are historically present within our society, and thus will inherently also be reflected in the data we collect.
-This is the much more insidious and harder to combat version of algorithmic bias.
-It is a very real problem though, as this investigation by *ProPublica* in 2016 showed quite
+However, societal biases against minorities or other such biases are things we might not want our algorithms to actually learn and imitate.
+This is the much more insidious version of algorithmic bias, as it is harder to detect and much harder to remove from the data.
+It is a very real problem though, as this investigation by *ProPublica* in 2016 showed quite clearly:
-clearly:

 [Machine bias: Risk assessments in criminal sentencing](https://www.propublica.org/article/machine-bias-risk-assessments-in-criminal-sentencing)